-The Author: Alfred Godwin Adjabeng, School Farms Program School Farms Program is a rural community-based school feeding support program that empowers local community schools to grow their own food whilst creating a space to help students gain practical skills, explore opportunities in Agriculture, reduce the feeding budget of the schools we work with and increase … More Achieving #ZeroHunger in Schools: The School Farms Program’s Approach.
+The Author: Alfred Godwin Adjabeng, School Farms School Farms is a rural community-based school feeding support program that empowers local community schools to grow their own food whilst creating a space to help students gain practical skills, explore opportunities in Agriculture, reduce the feeding budget of the schools we work with and increase the nutritional … More Achieving #ZeroHunger in Schools: The School Farms Program’s Approach.

 I am writing this letter to appreciate, encourage and instruct you in the way to go.
 I have spent quite some time mentoring you.
 I am so honored to be your mentor.
 This journey of mentoring you has been such a life changing process.
 “Surround yourself with only people who are going to lift … More A letter to my mentee, Linda